starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/connect_account.md

 Addresses and private keys are displayed on the console at initialization.

-> This data will change at each launch, so to freeze them, launch with : `starknet-devnet --seed 0`.
+> This data will change at each launch, so to freeze them, launch with: `starknet-devnet --seed 0`.

-The result for `account #0` :
+The result for `account #0`:

 ```bash
 Address: 0x7e00d496e324876bbc8531f2d9a82bf154d1a04a50218ee74cdd372f75a551a